 Furthermore, the National Organization for the Reform of Marijuana Laws (NORML) has gone so far as to declare the endocannabinoid system (due to its central role in regulating homeostasis), as “perhaps the most important physiologic system involved in establishing and maintaining human health.”

 And one final thing of note, it’s important to point out that unlike THC, CBD does not get you high.
-While whole-plant marijuana (i.e. the flowers that are broken up and smoked as ‘weed’) contain copious amounts of both THC and CBD, CBD oil has hardly any traces of the psychoactive ingredient – the only side effects it has ever shown to produce is mild fatigue, dizziness, and irritability.
+While whole-plant marijuana (i.e. the flowers that are broken up and smoked as ‘weed’) contain copious amounts of both THC and CBD, CBD oil has hardly any traces of the psychoactive ingredient – some of the only side effects it has shown to produce is mild fatigue, dizziness, and irritability.

 The Bottom Line: CBD for Rheumatoid Arthritis

-That being said, it is important to point out that not all people suffering from RA will experience the same therapeutic effects of the drug – some in fact, may not experience any effects at all.
+As such, it is important to point out that not all people suffering from RA will experience the same therapeutic effects of the drug – some in fact, may not experience any effects at all.
 The goal of medicinal research is to objectively declare the validity of a treatment method – not to declare it an effective means of treatment for any given individual.

 - Full-spectrum Hemp extract